Brahim-KACEM/Palindrome-Validator---QA-Challenge/README.md

 # Palindrome Validator - QA Challenge

-This project implements a robust palindrome validator in Java with comprehensive test cases.
+This project implements a palindrome validator in Java with comprehensive test cases.

 ## Overview